austinconnor1836/my-notes/book-notes/Why Liberalism Failed/Why Liberalism Failed Notes.md

 **This very liberation in turn generates liberalism's self-reinforcing circle, wherein the increasingly disembedded individual ends up strengthening the state that is its own author.**

+Just as the potential of a plant or animal isn't possible without cultivation, so it was readily understood that the human creature's best potential simply could not be realized without good culture.